Traditional Healing in the Philippines

 Faith Healers

-• Psychic healers – Claimed to be able to heal a person even from a distance.
+- Psychic healers – Believed to be able to heal someone even from a distance.

-• Psychic surgeons – Believed to perform “spiritual surgery” without using surgical tools.
+- Psychic surgeons – Believed to perform surgery using only their hands, without any medical tools.